-2.14 So, we have been changing our income tax law ever since 1915 because it didn't recognise what the Parliament thought it should be recognising.
-It is only the dramatic acceleration of that process in the last 20 years or so that has made the trend really obvious.
+2.14 So, we have been changing ourthe income tax law everhas been frequently amended since 1915 because it didn't recognise what the Parliament thoughthad come to think it should be recognising.
+It is only the The dramatic acceleration of that process in the last 20 years or so that has made the trend really obvious.

-2.15 The result of those changes though is that our 'income' tax is not really a tax on what lawyers would have called 'income' in 1915.
-Truly, it is now more a tax on an economic concept of income.
+2.15 The result of those changes though is that ourAustralia's 'income' tax is not really a tax on what lawyers would have called 'income' in 1915.
+Truly,In truth, it is now more a tax on an economic concept of income.

-2.16 The Ralph proposals for a consistent treatment of assets and liabilities would, if adopted, move us even further away from the trust law income tax base (whether implemented within the current structure or a Tax Value Method structure).
+2.16 The Ralph Committee's proposals in ATSR for a consistent treatment of assets and liabilities would, if adopted, move usthe tax law even further away from the trust lawnarrower income tax base (whether implemented within the current structure or a Tax Value Method structure).
 The TOFA proposals, for instance, would bring to account gains and losses on some financial assets on an accruals basis.

-2.17 What became clear to the Ralph Committee was that the existing description of the tax base was now outdated.
+2.17 What became clear to the Ralph Committee was that the existing description of the tax base was now outdated.had become outdated.20

-2.18 They determined to come up with a new description.
-However, they didn't propose to change what was taxed (except by specific recommendation), only to redescribe what was taxed in simpler, more coherent, terms.13
+2.18 TheyThe Committee determined to come up with a new description.
+However, they didn'tit did not propose to change what was taxed (except by specific recommendation), only to redescribe what was taxedit in simpler, more coherent, terms.21